Main Salmon River Trip Details

 What you are responsible for:

-• Sleeping bags and tents (these items can be rented from ARTA – see equipment list)
+- Sleeping bags (these can be rented from ARTA – see equipment list)

 Itinerary: